 CCO Certification Development

-NCCCO currently administers certification programs for operators of mobile cranes, service truck cranes, tower cranes, overhead cranes, articulating cranes, digger derricks, dedicated pile drivers, drill rigs, and concrete pump operators, in addition to non-operator certifications for signalpersons, riggers, crane inspectors, and lift directors.
+NCCCO currently administers certification programs for operators of mobile cranes, service truck cranes, tower cranes, overhead cranes, articulating cranes, digger derricks, dedicated pile drivers, drill rigs, concrete pumps, and telehandlers, in addition to non-operator certifications for signalpersons, riggers, crane inspectors, and lift directors.

 For a complete description of the examinations and application process, download the Candidate Handbook for the programs you are interested in.
 If you are interested in hosting CCO written exams, download the Written Examination Test Site Coordinator Handbook.
 If you are interested in hosting CCO practical exams, download the Practical Examination Test Site Coordinator Handbook for the corresponding program(s).